Brent Charlesworth

-Brent Charlesworth (born 1942) is a British local councillor who has served as Lord Mayor and Sheriff of Nottingham, and later as Mayor of Lincoln.
+Brent Charlesworth (born 22 July 1942) is a British local councillor who has served as Lord Mayor and Sheriff of Nottingham, and later as Mayor of Lincoln.

 Biography

-Born in Sheffield in 1942 to Ronald and Sarah Charlesworth, Brent grew up on the Shirecliffe estate in Sheffield.
+Born in Sheffield on the 22nd of July, 1942 to Ronald and Sarah Charlesworth, Brent grew up on the Shirecliffe estate in Sheffield.
 His father worked 45 years in the steelworks in Templeborough (Rotherham) until the steel industry was wiped out during the Thatcher years.

 Educated at Nether Edge (which became) Abbeydale Boys’ Grammar School, he trained as a teacher in Birmingham and taught in that city in the 1960s.
 Later he studied for a BA at the University of Wales, subsequently becoming a part-time university tutor.
 He also studied at the University of Leicester for a higher degree.

 He moved to Nottingham in 1971, becoming a Lecturer in Education at the former Trent Polytechnic (now Nottingham Trent University).
 He became Senior Lecturer in the Social Studies Department, working on the Clifton Campus from 1976 until taking early retirement some 25 years later.